top of page

 And then I built my life

-in the "seven hills"and infinite exquisiteness
+in the "seven hills"and infinite exquisiteness of

-of San Francisco.
+San Francisco.

-Puzzle piece, fitted in.
+Puzzle piece, fitted.

-Soon enough, the impossible proved possible--
+Soon enough, the impossible proved possible.

 I loved a man more than

-I loved San Francisco.
+I loved the city.

 Now I share his itinerant ways.

-Kansas City, NoVA, Joshua Tree, Orange County.
+Kansas City, DC, Joshua Tree, Orange County.

-Moving has taught me many things
+Moving has taught me

-about myself, about people.
+many things about myself, about people.

 Motherhood, too, has shaped me.